-The special uses of general-purpose registers by instructions are described in Chapter 5, "Instruction Set Summary" in this volume; see also Chapter 3, Instruction Set Reference A-M and Chapter 4, Instruction Set Reference N-Z of the IA-32 Intel Architecture Software Developer's Manual, Volumes 2A & 2B.
+The special uses of general-purpose registers by instructions are described in Chapter 5, "Instruction Set Summary," in this volume.
+See also: Chapter 3 and Chapter 4 of IA-32 Intel® Architecture Software Developer's Manual, Volumes 2A & 2B.
 The following is a summary of special uses:

-- EAX Accumulator for operands and results data - EBX Pointer to data in the DS segment - ECX Counter for string and loop operations - EDX I/O pointer - ESI Pointer to data in the segment pointed to by the DS register; source pointer for string operations - EDI Pointer to data (or destination) in the segment pointed to by the ES register; destination pointer for string operations
+- EAX Accumulator for operands and results data

+- EBX Pointer to data in the DS segment

+- ECX Counter for string and loop operations

+- EDX I/O pointer

+- ESI Pointer to data in the segment pointed to by the DS register; source pointer for string operations

-- ESP Stack pointer (in the SS segment) - EBP Pointer to data on the stack (in the SS segment)
+- EDI Pointer to data (or destination) in the segment pointed to by the ES register; destination pointer for string operations - ESP Stack pointer (in the SS segment) - EBP Pointer to data on the stack (in the SS segment)